wilkelab/Metagenomics_CAST/src/README.md

 This folder contains the following:

-- ...
+`nontn7` scripts to identify non-Tn7 CRISPR-transposons